MRGitHub94/Hacker-Rank/README.md

-## Hacker-Rank problems stored for future reference and review
+## HackerRank, Pramp, and Firecode.io problems stored for future reference and review